 Heading west, Syon Park and Osterley Park feature beautiful parkland and are the cores of former country estates, once outside London.

-Multiplexes on the A40 and at Shepherds Bush Green, and other cinemas in Hammersmith, and Ealing.
+Multiplexes on the A40 and at Westfield, and other cinemas in Hammersmith and Ealing.

 Music and Cabaret

 There is a library on Acton High Street.